dshills/goauto/README.md

 	wf.Op = goauto.Create | goauto.Write | goauto.Remove | goauto.Rename | goauto.Chmod

 By default a Workflow will check file match for Create, Write, Remove, and Rename.
 This can be controlled by setting the wf.Op value.

+The Workflow struct implements the Workflower interface.
+Most use cases will have no need for anything more than a Workflow, however, Pipelines will accept anything that implements the Workflower interface.
+An example might be a new Workflower that implemented the AddPattern using glob syntax rather than a regex.
+Or perhaps an implementation that loaded tasks lists from a remote server.

 ### Tasks